 These condensed interim consolidated financial statements, including comparatives, have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and Interpretations of the IFRS Interpretations Committee ("IFRIC").
 These financial statements comply with International Accounting Standard ("IAS") 34 "Interim Financial Reporting".
 Certain disclosures included in the annual financial statements prepared in accordance with International Financial Reporting Standards ("IFRSs") as issued by the IASB have been condensed or omitted.
-Accordingly, these unaudited condensed interim consolidated financial statements should be read in conjunction with the Company's audited consolidated financial statements.
+Accordingly, these unaudited condensed interim consolidated financial statements should be read in conjunction with the Company's audited consolidated financial statements for the year ended December 31, 2021 and the accompanying notes included in those financial statements.
 For a full description of accounting policies, refer to the audited annual consolidated financial statements of the Company for the year ended December 31, 2021.

-These condensed interim consolidated financial statements were approved and authorized for issuance by the Board of Directors of the Company on May 4, 2022.
+These condensed interim consolidated financial statements were approved and authorized for issuance by the Board of Directors of the Company on August 8, 2022.